datacarpentry/sql-socialsci/_episodes/09-Joins.md

 ~~~
 {: .sql}

-Here we have selected the value column from the Question1 table as this has the text value that we want.
-The aggregationremains the same.
+Here we have selected the 'value' column from the Question1 table as this has the text value that we want.
+The aggregation remains the same.
 The `JOIN` clause names the second table and the `ON` clause gives the criteria by which the tables are to be joined.
 The results obtained are given below.

 |value | how_many |
 |-----------------------------|:------|